 Getting There

 To get to the Capilano Suspension Bridge Park, you can easily take the free shuttle bus which operates all year round, and has a few pickup points in Downtown Vancouver.
 Check out the Free Shuttle’s pickup locations and times here.
-The most convenient pickup point is near the information kiosk right outside of Canada Place, located at the Port of Vancouver in downtown.
-The shuttle comes around every half-hour and takes about 20-25 minutes to reach Capilano.
+We went to the most convenient pickup point near the information kiosk right outside of Canada Place, located at the Port of Vancouver in downtown.
+This shuttle comes around every half-hour and takes about 20-25 minutes to reach Capilano.
 Additionally, the shuttle is first come, first serve, so if you want a guaranteed spot, I suggest getting to the shuttle stop a bit earlier.
 Other options to take the public bus, drive, taxi, or take an Uber/Lyft are also possible.

 Capilano Park Tickets